lsst-ts/ts_tma/docs/ats_tekniker/ATS_SoftwareDocument.md

 ### Tools

 #### Force EtherCAT (ForceEthercat_tool) DEPRECATED

+> This tool is no longer needed, as the variables that were forced/managed by it are now NSV variables

 This is a tool that allows forcing etherCAT variables from the TMA PXI.
 The communication with this tool is done using a custom TCP protocol, this protocol is similar in all the different tools used for the ATS.